tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![NUMBER and float(53) are highlighted under Data Type, and EMPLOYEEID is selected in the split-screen views of the Table tab for Oracle and SQL Server.](./media/ssma-data-type-error.png "View the information")

-23. Look at the table definition for the table on the Oracle side.
+23. Look at the table definition for the table on the Oracle side

-24. To change the data type, select the **Type Mapping** tab, select the row with source type of number, and select **Edit**.
+24. To change the data type, select the **Type Mapping** tab, select the row with source type of number, and select **Edit**

     ![The Type Mapping tab is highlighted, and below that, the row with source type of number is highlighted, and Edit is highlighted on the right.](./media/ssma-source-type-mapping-number-edit.png "Change the data type")

-25. In the Edit Type Mapping dialog, set the Target type to **numeric(precision, scale)**, set the Precision to **10**, and select **OK**.
+25. In the Edit Type Mapping dialog, set the Target type to **numeric(precision, scale)**, set the Precision to **10**, and select **OK**

     ![The information above is entered in the Edit Type Mapping dialog box, and OK is selected at the bottom.](./media/ssma-source-type-mapping-edit-type-mapping-number.png "Specify the settings")

-26. Select **Apply** on the Type mapping tab.
+26. Select **Apply** on the Type mapping tab

     ![The row with source type of number is highlighted on the Type Mapping tab, and Apply is highlighted at the bottom.](./media/ssma-source-type-mapping-number-edit-apply.png "Select Apply")

-27. In the Oracle Metadata Explorer, right-click the `EMPLOYEETERRITORIES` table, and select **Convert Schema**.
+27. In the Oracle Metadata Explorer, right-click the `EMPLOYEETERRITORIES` table, and select **Convert Schema**

     ![Convert Schema is highlighted in the submenu of the EMPLOYEETERRITORIES table in Oracle Metadata Explorer.](./media/ssma-table-convert-schema.png "Select Convert Schema")

-28. When prompted that the target exists, select **Overwrite**.
+28. When prompted that the target exists, select **Overwrite**

     ![Overwrite is selected and highlighted in the Target Exists prompt.](./media/ssma-table-convert-schema-overwrite.png "Select Overwrite")

-29. Notice the error is now gone from the Error List.
+29. Notice the error is now gone from the Error List

-30. We are going to fix another data type conversion issue now, which will otherwise appear when we attempt to migrate the data.
+30. We are going to fix another data type conversion issue now, which will otherwise appear when we attempt to migrate the data

-31. Select the `ORDER_DETAILS` table in the Oracle Metadata Explorer.
+31. Select the `ORDER_DETAILS` table in the Oracle Metadata Explorer

     ![The ORDER_DETAILS table is selected and highlighted in Oracle Metadata Explorer.](./media/ssma-oracle-metadata-explorer-order-details.png "Select the ORDER_DETAILS table ")

-32. Next, you are going to convert the type associated with the `DISCOUNT` column, `FLOAT(23)` to a `numeric(10, 0)`, similar to what you did for the `EMPLOYEETERRITORIES` table.
+32. Next, you are going to convert the type associated with the `DISCOUNT` column, `FLOAT(23)` to a `numeric(10, 0)`, similar to what you did for the `EMPLOYEETERRITORIES` table

-33. Select the **Type Mapping** tab, then select `float[*..53]` from the Source Type list, and select **Edit**.
+33. Select the **Type Mapping** tab, then select `float[*..53]` from the Source Type list, and select **Edit**

     ![The row with source type of float\[\*..53\] is selected and highlighted on the Type Mapping tab, and Edit is highlighted on the right.](./media/ssma-type-mapping-float-edit.png "Edit float[*..53]")

-34. In the Edit Type Mapping dialog, change the Target type to `numeric(precision, scale)`, and set the Precision to **10**, then select **OK**.
+34. In the Edit Type Mapping dialog, change the Target type to `numeric(precision, scale)`, and set the Precision to **10**, then select **OK**

     ![In the Edit Type Mapping dialog box, numeric(precision, scale) is highlighted under Target type, 10 is highlighted next to Replace with under Precision, and OK is highlighted at the bottom.](./media/ssma-edit-type-mapping-float-to-numeric.png "Change the Target type")

-35. Select Apply to save the changes to the `ORDER_DETAILS` table.
+35. Select Apply to save the changes to the `ORDER_DETAILS` table

-36. Now, right-click on the `ORDER_DETAILS` table in the Oracle Metadata Explorer, and select **Convert Schema**.
+36. Now, right-click on the `ORDER_DETAILS` table in the Oracle Metadata Explorer, and select **Convert Schema**

-37. When prompted that the target exists, select **Overwrite**.
+37. When prompted that the target exists, select **Overwrite**

 38. [Optional] Save the project.
-This can take a while, and is not necessary to complete the hands-on lab.
+This can take a while, and is not necessary to complete the hands-on lab

 39. To apply the resultant schema to the Northwind database in SQL Server, use the SQL Server Metadata Explorer to view the Northwind database.
 Right-click Northwind, and select **Synchronize with Database**.

     ![Synchronize with Database is highlighted in the submenu of the Northwind database in SQL Server Metadata Explorer.](./media/ssma-synchronize-with-database.png "Select Synchronize with Database")

-40. Select **OK** in the Synchronize with the Database dialog.
+40. Select **OK** in the Synchronize with the Database dialog

-41. The Synchronize action will result in multiple errors in the Error List, resulting from attempting to add the SSMA assemblies to the Northwind database.
+41. The Synchronize action will result in multiple errors in the Error List, resulting from attempting to add the SSMA assemblies to the Northwind database

     ![The Errors notification is highlighted at the top of the Errors List window, and the first of multiple errors is selected and highlighted in the Message list.](./media/ssma-synchronize-errors.png "View the errors")